 3. How do you set boundaries without being mean?
 Communicate clearly.

 Setting healthy boundaries at work isn’t meant to be a punishment to your co-workers, clients, or your boss—they’re meant to be mutually beneficial.
 After all, you won’t be your best self if you’re exhausted, resentful, or burned out.
 When you start to communicate your boundaries, make sure you do it clearly and without aggression.

-For example, if you’ve added an up-front deposit to your services because you’re tired of losing money on no-show clients, make it a point to verbally tell your existing clients why they’ll see this change going forward.
+For example, if you’ve added an up-front deposit to your appointment scheduling software because you’re tired of losing money on no-show clients, make it a point to verbally tell your existing clients why they’ll see this change going forward.

 If you receive push-back, don’t get defensive.
 It’s essential to understand the other person’s needs and perspective.
 Listen with an open mind and communicate the reason for your new boundary.